-“Microsoft’s decision is a game changer for New Zealand,” Umbrellar CEO Michael Foley says.
+“Microsoft’s decision is a game changer for New Zealand,” former Umbrellar CEO Michael Foley said.
 “In the new world we’re heading into local access to the amazing array of digital capability that is being democratised in Azure will unleash a new era of innovation in kiwi businesses and society in general.”

-A main drawcard of the Microsoft data centre is that it reduces the high costs of operating their own data centres, which consume massive amounts of energy.
-Another is that it enables businesses to align with rapid growth in data and cloud adoption, as well as up-and-coming technologies like 5G.
+A main drawcard of the Microsoft data centre is that it reduces the high costs of businesses operating their own data centres, which consume massive amounts of energy.
+Another is that it enables businesses to align with rapid growth in data and cloud adoption, as well as new technologies like 5G.

-The presence of a Microsoft data centre in New Zealand was at yesterday’s press briefing welcomed by the New Zealand government.
+The presence of a Microsoft data centre in New Zealand was at the press briefing welcomed by the New Zealand government.
 Prime Minister Jacinda Adern commented the development signals to the world that New Zealand is a “safe haven and “open for business and quality investment.”
 She has “full confidence” in New Zealand’s economy, she said.

-Digital Services Minister, Kris Faafoi, said the government’s swift action in response to the global Covid-19 pandemic was being recognised worldwide.
+Former Digital Services Minister, Kris Faafoi, said the government’s swift action in response to the global Covid-19 pandemic was being recognised worldwide.